 People want to work for and businesses want to partner with socially responsible companies.
 Social responsibility isn’t a “nice-to-have”—it is a “need-to-have” to succeed in today’s competitive marketplace.

-Submissions for the ASA Care Awards program are now closed.
+Submissions for the biennial ASA Care Awards program will be accepted in 2023.

 Any social responsibility initiative active at the time of submission is eligible for consideration.
 The competition is open only to ASA staffing agency and industry supplier members.
 Philanthropic programs are not representative of social responsibility, unless they tie back to the business operations.
 Submissions solely highlighting philanthropic and voluntary contributions will not earn recognition, unless they are related to the business strategy of the submitting firm.

 Former honorees are encouraged to submit if their social responsibility programs have evolved or been enhanced during the past two years.

 Submissions for the ASA Care Awards program are now closed.
 There is no fee to enter this ASA professional recognition program.